Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - `color` (optional): Used to set the color of the text and icon (except for Splunk icons).
 - `linktext` (optional): Text to display on the link between the from and to entities.

-Options can be overwritten, so if type or color is set multiple times in the search results, the last value will be used.
+Options can be overwritten, so if type or color is set multiple times in the search results, the last value will be used.<br>
 This is useful if you wish to set the icon types and values via a lookup table at the end of your search.

 #### **Example Search**
 ```